 We understand that our students with special dietary needs, albeit food allergies, celiac disease, lactose intolerance, and many other medically necessary diets simply want a safe place to make food choices, quickly.
-To allow you to have readily available options that meet your needs, we offer SimplyOASIS at the LDC.
-SimplyOASIS proves safe meals for most individuals with food allergies and intolerances in a fast and efficient way.
+To allow you to have readily available options that meet your needs, we offer SimplyOASIS during lunch and dinner at Leutner Commons and Fribley Commons.
+SimplyOASIS provides safe meals for most individuals with food allergies and intolerances in a fast and efficient way.

-SimplyOASIS is designed with your safety in mind and allows Bon Appétit to utilize simple, whole, unprocessed ingredients to create meals excluding the top-nine allergens and gluten.
-The use of these simple ingredients allows quick and efficient food for all.
+SimplyOASIS is designed with your safety in mind and allows Bon Appétit to utilize simple, whole, unprocessed ingredients to create meals excluding the top-9 allergens and gluten.
+Use of these simple ingredients allows quick and efficient food for all.